In this article:

 Overview

-Effectively managing your options positions involves knowing how to view your current orders, cancel pending orders, and close out your long or short positions when needed.
+Effectively managing your options positions involves knowing how to view your current orders, cancel or modify pending orders, and close out your long or short positions when needed.
 This article will guide you through these essential actions.

 View your option positions